comgram/pyglpainter/README.md

 ![](http://michaelfranzl.com/wp-content/uploads/2016/04/Selection_309-1024x576.png)

-This module includes the class PainterWidget, extending PyQt5's QGLWidget with boilerplate code neccessary for applications which want to build a classical orthagnoal 3D world in which the user can interactively navigate with the mouse via the classical (and expected) Pan-Zoom-Rotate paradigm implemented via a
+This Python module provides the class `PainterWidget`, extending PyQt5's `QGLWidget` class with boilerplate code neccessary for applications which want to build a classical orthagnoal 3D world in which the user can interactively navigate with the mouse via the classical (and expected) Pan-Zoom-Rotate paradigm implemented via a